federatedplatforms/Docker-BDI-Node/README.md

 ## Configuration

-Overview of the BDI node configuration files:
+Overview of the FEDeRATED Node configuration files:

 | File                                                                   | Description                                                             |
 |------------------------------------------------------------------------|-------------------------------------------------------------------------|